kaifcs/CiViQ/README.md

 `assignedOfficer`, `assignedDepartment`, `photoUrl`, `resolutionNote`, `location.coords` and `location.address` are omitted, and `location.ward` is kept.
 The tracking screen therefore shows no handling detail, and says so rather than rendering the missing fields as empty.
+The `?department` and `?assignedOfficer` list filters are ignored without a session, so the redaction cannot be reversed by filtering for a match.

 ## GIS